ju-c/stars/README.md

 ## JavaScript

+- [ArchGPT/insomnium](https://github.com/ArchGPT/insomnium) - Insomnium is a fast local API testing tool that is privacy-focused and 100% local.
+For testing GraphQL, REST, WebSockets and gRPC.
+This is a fork of Kong/insomnia
 - [matthiask/django-json-schema-editor](https://github.com/matthiask/django-json-schema-editor) -
 - [wukko/cobalt](https://github.com/wukko/cobalt) - save what you love
 - [d3vr/yt-siphon](https://github.com/d3vr/yt-siphon) - Firefox add-on to open YouTube videos in open alternative frontends (e.g: Piped)